Ignite: Switzerland FAQs

 Pastoral/Wellbeing

 Parents are asked not to visit whilst their child is at the school as it can be unsettling for the child.
 Also, part of going away on this experience is to gain independence, self-reliance and resilience.
-Parents are very welcome to come to the school to collect their child at the end of the 12 weeks.
-This needs to be pre-arranged with the Head of the Ignite Programme.
+Parents are very welcome to come to the school to collect their child at the end of the 12 weeks however, this must be pre-arranged with the Global Director of Ignite: Switzerland, Caroline Taylor, who may be contacted at [email protected]

 If your child’s birthday is during their time on the Ignite: Switzerland programme, it will be celebrated with a cake and we will help them feel special for the day.
 There is no need for parents to order cakes.

-To help you feel connected, a dedicated website with photographs and videos of the week’s activities will be uploaded for parents to see.
-We will upload as many photos and videos as possible so you can feel part of the experience too.
-The website will be updated every Monday morning (Swiss time) with each day’s learning and activities.
+To help you feel connected, we have a dedicated website with photographs and videos of the week’s activities that will be updated regularly for parents to see.
+We will upload as many photos and videos as possible so you can feel that you are part of the experience too.
+Please go to https://app.kinteract.co.uk/

-All contact details for the school and the staff will be given to you before your child leaves for Switzerland.
+You may email [email protected].
+All contact details for the school and the staff will be in the Boarding Handbook that will be given to you before your child leaves for Switzerland.

 Fees

-No. Your child’s place will be kept for them so they can return to their college after the Ignite: Switzerland experience.
+No, your child’s place will be kept at their College so they can return to their College after the Ignite: Switzerland experience.

-Once your child has passed the interview and been offered a place, you will be given the details of the bank to pay the Ignite: Switzerland fee.
+Once your child has completed their application process and been offered a place, you will be given the details of the bank to which you will pay for the Ignite: Switzerland programme.

-If you attend a Dulwich College in China you can still benefit from this discount.
-However, the 5% annual fee discount will not apply for Dulwich Colleges outside China.
+If you attend a Dulwich College International in China you can still benefit from this discount.
+However, the 5% annual fee discount will not apply outside China.

-All education, boarding and food is included in the fee.
-Your child will also have a week’s trip in Switzerland, which will also be included.
+Education, boarding and food is included in the fee.
+Your child will also have a week’s trip in the Schengen area, which will also be included.

 Medical